ZainRizvi/ZainRizvi.github.io/_drafts/using-gpus-with-r-in-jupyter-lab.md

     apt update
     apt install r-base -y

-The steps start to seem a bit iffy here, but these are indeed part of [the official instructions]().
+The steps start to seem a bit iffy here (add a new key? a new repository?), but these are indeed part of [the official instructions]().
 Feels shady, but it's legit.
-I checked multiple places to make sure.
+The official docs and various other tutorials all say the same .

 ## 3. Integrate with Jupyter Lab/Jupyter Notebooks